jyotigangwar29/Wholesale-Market-Basket-Analysis/README.md

 # Wholesale-Market-Basket-Analysis

 ## Overview
-This project applies Market Basket Analysis (MBA) to uncover purchasing patterns from a UK-based wholesale retailer dataset available at UCI.
+This project applies Market Basket Analysis to uncover purchasing patterns from a UK-based wholesale retailer dataset available at UCI.
 Using association rule mining techniques, the analysis identifies product relationships to inform inventory optimization, product bundling, and marketing strategies.

 ## Key Insights: